Published on October 29th, 2014 | by admin0

 It’s 45 years to the day that American engineer and computer scientist Leonard Kleinrock first utilised what we understand to be the internet.

-Since 2005, the anniversary of the first usage of the internet has been celebrated on International Internet Day and regarded as a significant day in the history of telecommunications and technology.
+Since 2005, the anniversary of the first usage of the world wide web has been celebrated on International Internet Day and regarded as a significant day in the history of telecommunications and technology.

-Professor Kleinrock dispatched the first electronic message to pass over the Internet from his lab in Los Angeles on October 29, 1969.
+Professor Kleinrock dispatched the first electronic message to pass over it from his lab in Los Angeles on October 29, 1969.

 The internet originated from the Advanced Research Projects Agency Network (ARPANET) which was one of the world’s first packet switching networks.

-First earmarked for military use, packet switching networks group all transmitted data together in the same way that the internet has gone onto do.
+First earmarked for military use, packet switching networks group all transmitted data together in the same way that the world wide web has gone onto do.

-And from these humble beginnings, the internet has become an integral part of daily life as some key facts and figures we’ve recently found published by the office for National Statistics certainly confirm:
+And from these humble beginnings, it has become an integral part of daily life as some key facts and figures we’ve recently found published by the office for National Statistics certainly confirm:

 - In 2014, 38 million adults (76%) in Great Britain accessed the Internet every day, 21 million more than in 2006